giantswarm/docs/src/content/getting-started/prepare-your-provider-account/azure/_index.md

 az vm image terms accept --offer flatcar-container-linux-free --plan stable --publisher kinvolk
 ```

-__Note__: This acceptance needs to be performed only once for a subscription that is used to run Giant Swarm workload clusters.
+**Note**: This acceptance needs to be performed only once for a subscription that's used to run Giant Swarm workload clusters.

 #### Enable encryption at host